 Pursuant to Argentinian criminal procedures, the case fell under the jurisdiction of the Federal Court No. 9.
-In this way, the Investigating Judge, Juan José Galeano, would be appointed to conduct the pretrial stages of the criminal investigation.
-Back then, it seemed obvious that the investigation would be guided by the findings of the car engine.
-It was only after several years, that crucial flaws came to light and large part of the investigations were annulled.
-Ever since this happened, what actually happened during the first years of the investigation has been surrounded in a mist of huge controversy.
+In this way, the Investigating Judge, Juan José Galeano, was appointed to conduct the pretrial stages of the criminal investigation.
+At the time, it seemed obvious that the investigation would be guided by the findings of the car engine.
+It was only after several years, that crucial flaw came to light and large parts of the investigations were annulled.
+Since then, what actually happened during the first years of the investigation has been surrounded by a mist of immense controversy.